 When it comes to protecting yourself, your stuff, and your peace of mind, you’ll want to make sure you have the best coverage at the best price.
 You should also know what you are getting in return.
 So for those asking, “Do I need renters insurance?“, the answer is yes, yes you do!

 Consider this: 1) your landlord’s insurance doesn’t cover your apartment and 2) insurance is way cheaper than most of you think.

 Now, simply put, the main reason to buy renters insurance is that it buys you peace of mind for all of those “oh [email protected]#” moments.
 Like when you check your bag and realize your phone was stolen on the subway, or you come home to find that someone took your bike.

-The problem is, most people don’t know what isn’t covered by renters insurance and vice versa!
+The problem is, most people don’t know what does renters insurance cover and what isn’t covered by renters insurance and vice versa!
 Even if renters insurance was free, it’s not worth much if you don’t know how it applies to you and your stuff.

 So, we rounded up some of the lesser known reasons to get renters insurance.
 It’ll surprise you how comprehensive these policies actually are!